Current as of October 2017

 Have you visited the center that looked only at what makes for effective transitions?

-The National Early Childhood Transition Center (NECTC) investigate and validate practices and strategies that enhance the early childhood transition process and support positive school outcomes for children with disabilities.
+The National Early Childhood Transition Center (NECTC) was funded to investigate and validate practices and strategies that enhance the early childhood transition process and support positive school outcomes for children with disabilities.
 Search NECTC’s transition literature database.

 From the Department of Defense Education Activity.